 1. Drain a can of chickpeas and reserve the liquid.

-The aquafaba also freezes really well.
-Once you reserve the liquid from a can of chickpeas, portion it out into ice cube trays, then freeze.
-Once frozen they can be placed into a freezer-safe bag or a freezer-safe container.
-When you’re ready to use just thaw and use.
+The aquafaba also freezes well.
+Once you reserve the liquid from a can of chickpeas, give it a good stir and portion it out into ice cube trays, then freeze.
+Once frozen the cubes can be placed into a freezer-safe bag or a freezer-safe container.
+When you’re ready to use just thaw.
+If you're not using the chickpeas from the can, they can be frozen to use later.

 Tips

-- This aquafaba granola recipe doesn’t clump as well as oil versions do, so I don’t spread the granola out too thin in order to get some little clumps.
+- This aquafaba granola recipe doesn’t clump as well as oil versions do, so I don’t spread the granola out too thin so I get some crunchy clusters.
 Be sure that it’s not too thick or it won’t bake evenly.

-- If the oil-free granola is spread out too thick it will steam more than dry out.
+- If the oil-free granola is spread out too thick it will steam instead of drying out.

-- The edges and any thin spots will burn more easily so keep an eye on them.
-If needed stir those areas if they start to burn.
+- The edges and any thin spots will burn more easily so stir them occasionally and keep an eye on them.

 - Use parchment paper or a silicone mat so the granola doesn’t stick to the baking tray.